9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 4/IV. Debug Python code.md

 ### **Exceptions**

-An **[[exception]]** is an error that involves code that cannot be executed even though it is syntactically correct.
+An **[[Exception]]** is an error that involves code that cannot be executed even though it is syntactically correct.
 This happens for a variety of reasons.

 One common cause of an exception is when the code includes a variable that hasn't been assigned or a function that hasn't been defined.
 In this case, your output will include "NameError" to indicate that this is a name error.
 After you run the following code, use the error message to determine which variable was not assigned: